fbpx

 Because questions reveal what people seek, what they need help with, what they desire, and the problems they need solved.

-The questions people ask us also demonstrate what we have — knowledge, experience, empathy, assets — that others value.
+The questions people ask you also demonstrate what you have – knowledge, experience, empathy, assets – that others value.

-When we pay attention to the questions we’re asked, we discover opportunities to create things others want.
+When you pay attention to the questions you’re asked, you discover opportunities to create things others want.

-We learn what skills and perspective we have that others value.
+You learn what skills and perspective you have that others value.

-We get a clue into where opportunities for us may be found.
+You get a clue into where opportunities may be found.

 Pay attention to words.